Jiawenling/JiawenLing.github.io/_posts/2022-03-20-How-It-Began.md

 * Spring Boot
 * Angular
 * MySQL

 These frameworks also exposed us to HTML/CSS/Javascript/TypeScript, and we used Heroku and Gitpages for deployment

 The breadth of topics were appropriate for a start, but I felt that the depth was somewhat limited.
 To top it off, the firm I was attached to uses C#.
 Yet another language to learn, before I can even go in-depth on one language..

 ## Finding and setting my foothold...

 I'm not a fan of rock-climbing, but I do find that learning to code on your own is similar to this strenuous activity.
-Except that you got to make your own foothold.
+Except that you got to make your own footholds.

 Formal education and training gives you temporary footholds.
-Once that's over, you'll be looking at a bare cliff wall.
+Once that's over, you'll be looking at a bare rock wall.

 Setting a foothold is planning, and ascending the rock wall is learning.
 It will be an iterative process, so I have to be conscious of *where I invest my time in*, and what *experience I hope to seek*.